nup002/Mathboard/docs/update_firmware.md

 - You want to use a feature in a new firmware release
 - You make your own modifications to the firmware

+> [!TIP|label: Get your current firmware version]
+> In a text editor, keep all the modifier keys ([R], [C] and [B]) pressed for at least 5 seconds, then release them.
+> Your Mathpad will type a lot of information about itself, including its firmware version.
+>

 **Updating the Mathpad firmware is safe and very simple**.
 It requires no previous experience or special tools.
 Just follow these three steps: